airbytehq/typing-and-deduping-sql/README.md

 Read more about this in the [PRD](https://docs.google.com/document/d/126SLzFLMS2QYXHAItx1cn03aj0HMuuDlajlUAVFtSIM/edit).

+## Normalization Jobs Checklist

+- [ ] Accepts batches of new data and types them safely while inserting the data into the final table
+- [ ] Handles deduplication
+- [ ] Handles per-row typing errors safely
+- [ ] Handles composite primary keys
+- [ ] Handles deduplication when multiple entries for a PK exist in the same batch
+- [ ] Handles deduplication when multiple entries for a PK when inserted out-of-order across different batches

 ## Snowflake Testing Notes.

 If you want to seed a big test database: